Most of permanent teeth are good for life, but sometimes a tooth needs to be pulled. Frequent reasons are trauma or decay, but there are others:

 - Keep brushing and flossing your teeth, but avoid the empty tooth socket.

 For 24 hours, you may have some swelling and residual bleeding.
 If either bleeding or pain is strong more than four hours after the extraction, call our office.
-Also call if you have any fever or chills, vomiting, redness, swelling or extreme discharge from the extraction site, coughing, breath shortness or chest pain.
+Also call if you have any fever or chills, vomiting, redness, swelling or extreme discharge from the extraction site, coughing, shortness of breath, or chest pain.
+These symptoms are signs something urgent is wrong.
+Keep in mind, though, that these complications aren’t common – especially if you’re on top of your aftercare.

 The preliminary healing period is about 1-2 weeks, as bone and gum grow into the gap.
 A missing tooth may cause other teeth to move, changing your bite.
 That’s why we often recommend replacing the empty space with a dental implant.